 White rings can be easy to get rid of, or they can be a real nightmare.
 First, slather the ring with petroleum jelly and let it sit overnight.
 The oil from the petroleum jelly will often penetrate the finish and remove the ring or at least make it less visible.

 If that doesn’t work, you can try a product such as Homax White Ring Remover (about $6 through our affiliation with amazon.com) or Liberon Ring Remover (about $22 at Rockler, Woodcraft or through our affiliation with amazon.com).
 They often work but may change the sheen.
 If these fixes don’t work, consult a pro to see what your other options are.

 Make a delicate paint scraper from a razor blade and two pieces of masking tape.

-mixed, press it into the area to be repaired.
+When the epoxy putty is thoroughly mixed, press it into the area to be repaired.